KjetilIN/OS_Kernel/README.md

 The next implementation is for adding macro support for rust macros.
 By simply implementing `fmt::Write` trait we can support the write macro.
 With this macro, the implemented the `new_line` and `clear_line` functions.

+For now the `Writer`has been a instance.
+It makes more sense to have it as a static writer.
+A static writer can also be easily used by other modules.
+However, compiling with the newly added static gives an error.
+Rust is not able to convert raw pointers to references at compile time.
+This is because static variables are initialized at compile time, while normal variables are created at run time.
+We can make the static be compiled at run time by using the macro `lazy-static`.
+It is a crate that provides lazy initialing of statics.
+When you use the macro, it will only generate the static when it is first used.

+The next problem is that the `WRITER` static is immutable.
+To fix this we can make it mutable.
+There is a simple reason why this is a bad idea: race conditions.
+To synchronize the `WRITER` so that no race conditions can happen me have to user mutexes.
+Mutex is there to protect shared data.
+It will block threads that tries to access the same memory.
+This will make them wait until it is available.
+To fix this we are going to use a spinlock.
+A spinlock will cause the thread to keep trying until the lock is available.

 ### Unit and Integration testing in no_std executables